Food Safety

 The UK government states that employers are responsible for staff hygiene training.
 This can be either a formal programme or informal training, such as on-the-job training or self-study.
 The government also provides information and guidance on food safety management procedures for small businesses using its SFBB (Safer Food Better Business) packs.
 Food safety legislation is designed to protect consumers by setting standards for how food should be handled, prepared, and stored.
 Learning about the key points of food safety legislation in the level 1 food safety course ensures that food handlers understand their legal responsibilities and the importance of compliance.

-Read More >Who Needs Level 3 Food Safety Training?
+Read More >Who Needs Level 2 Food Safety Training?

 Level 3 training focuses on the importance of continuous monitoring and regular audits to maintain hygienic and safe food standards regarding the premises, the food, and the equipment used.
 These individuals are responsible for daily operations, creating and enforcing food safety policies, conducting risk assessments, and ensuring compliance with local and national regulations.
 Level 3 food safety training is about planning, routine maintenance, and methodically and proactively addressing food safety issues.
 Participants are also trained in all the topics covered in Level 2.

-Read More >Who Is Level 2 Food Hygiene Training For?
+Read More >Who Is Food Hygiene Level 2 Training For?

 This course is suitable for all people who prepare food.
 Upon successful completion, a certificate is awarded that is valid for three years, internationally recognised, and counts towards the FHRS Food Hygiene Rating.
 To determine the level of food hygiene training you need, consider your job role and daily tasks.
 Front of House & Waiting staff require Level 1 training, as do Portera & Assistants.
 Chefs and Line Cooks require Level 2 training.
 Kitchen Managers & Supervisors need a Level 3 certificate.
 Restaurant Owners or Ops Managers need the Level 4.